-The following specific procedure must be carried out BEFORE a student-athlete may change registration or declare a major:
+The following specific procedure must be carried out BEFORE a student-athlete may change registrationor declare a major:

-- 1. Consult with the academic advisor and obtain proper faculty and college signatures. - 2.
-Get approval from the academic counselor staff.

-- 3. Consult with the student-athlete's coaching staff. - 4.
+- 1. Get approval from the academic counselor staff. - 2.
+Consult with the academic advisor and obtain proper faculty and college signatures. - 3.
+Consult with the student-athlete's coaching staff. - 4.
 If both academic and athletic requirements can be met despite changes, the student may complete the process.